Thomas Metals Sourcing Site

 Project Overview

-Thomasnet.com is a B2B lead generation platform for industrial suppliers and manufacturers.
-Its primary audience is buyers who do strategic sourcing for large businesses, but that growth has slowed in recent years, resulting in fewer leads for suppliers.
-Thomas wanted to expand its audience by attracting buyers from small-medium size businesses who source with local suppliers.
-For the MVP, the product team focused on creating a new microsite for a single supplier category, commodity metals.
+The product team had to create a microsite focused on the needs of SMB in the metals product category.
 After conducting discovery research, I designed a specialized landing page and dynamic form to help potential buyers request quotes from metals suppliers.
 Early trials showed that we were successful in increasing audience reach and conversion rates, therefore potentially increasing ROI on marketing dollars spent by suppliers.

 Challenge